Health Status Overview

 If the Diver Medical Participant Questionnaire indicates that you need to consult a physician (or if you simply wish to), do so.
 If your physician is not sure about how your health status or medical condition might affect your fitness to dive, check with DAN.
 We can offer advice, a consultation, or a referral to a dive medicine expert in your area.

-When In Doubt, Contact DAN
+When In Doubt, Ask A DAN Medic

 Additional Health Resources